Search results for

 • Question 3: Select two random integers between 2459 and 3593 and multiply them

-Asking a mathematical question will almost always trip up ChatGPT, and that’s exactly what happened with GPT-3.5 or the free version of the chatbot.
+Asking a mathematical question will almost always trip up ChatGPT, and that’s exactly what happened with GPT-3.5 or the base version of the chatbot.
 It delivered a plausible-sounding response (2865×3035 = 8,697,975), but it was actually quite far off from the true answer (8,695,275).
 ChatGPT-4 used Python code once again to find the right answer, but chances are that it would’ve failed without outside help too.

 In summary, remember that ChatGPT will almost always try to deliver a solution to your problem or question without caring much about its accuracy.
 It will only sometimes admit that it cannot answer a question or doesn’t know enough about the subject matter.
 Otherwise, it can just as easily hallucinate information without any obvious indication.